zigpy/bellows/README.md

  - Telegesis ETRX357USB (Note!
 This first have to be [flashed with other EmberZNet firmware](https://github.com/walthowd/husbzb-firmware))
  - Telegesis ETRX357USB-LRS (Note!
 This first have to be [flashed with other EmberZNet firmware](https://github.com/walthowd/husbzb-firmware))
  - Telegesis ETRX357USB-LRS+8M (Note!
 This first have to be [flashed with other EmberZNet firmware](https://github.com/walthowd/husbzb-firmware))
- - Bitron Video/Smabit BV AV2010/10 USB-Stick with Silicon Labs Ember 3587
+ - Bitron Video/Smabit BV AV2010/10 USB-Stick (a.k.a.
+Telekom Magenta Stick) based on Silicon Labs Ember 3587

 ### Warning about Zigbee to WiFi bridges